PerimeterX/perimeterx-python-wsgi/README.md

 ```

 #### <a name="custom-block"></a> Custom Blocking Actions
-Setting a custom block handler customizes is done by setting `custom_block_handler` with a user function named on the `px_config`.
+Setting a custom block handler is done by setting `custom_block_handler` with a user function named on the `px_config`.

-Custom handler should contain the action that is taken when a user visits with a high score.
+The custom handler should contain the action that is taken when a user visits with a high score.
 Common customizations are to present a reCAPTHA or custom branded block page.

-**default:** return HTTP status code 403 and serve the Perimeterx block page.
+**default:** return HTTP status code 403 and serve the PerimeterX block page.

 ```python
 def custom_block_handler(ctx, start_response):